Community Structure Recovery and Interaction Probability Estimation for Gossip Opinion Dynamics: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we {developed a joint algorithm to recover the community structure and to estimate the interaction probabilities for gossip opinion dynamics}.
 It was proved that the community {recovery} is achieved in finite time, and the interaction estimator converges almost surely.
 We analyzed the sample complexity of the recovery and convergence rate of the estimator.
-Future work includes to study the case where all regular agents have the same stationary-state expectation, and to analyze {the community detection problem for dynamics over the SBM and the problem for other update rules}.
+Future work includes to study the case where all regular agents have the same stationary expectation, and to analyze {the community detection problem for dynamics over the SBM}.

-\begin{ack} This work was supported by Knut \& Alice Wallenberg Foundation, Swedish Research Council, and National Natural Science Foundation of China (Grant No. 11931018).
-The authors thank the anonymous reviewers for their insightful comments and suggestions. \end{ack}
+\begin{ack} This work was supported by Knut \& Alice Wallenberg Foundation, Swedish Research Council, and National Natural Science Foundation of China (Grant No. 11931018). \end{ack}

 \textbf{Appendix}